Come to the table...

 These sacraments are contained in the worship services found in the Book of Common Prayer, a book used for worship and as a guide for Christian life.
 A complete outline of the Episcopal faith can be found on pages 845-862 of the Book of Common Prayer.
 Your questions are encouraged and always welcome.

-Are any of you wondering why our online worship has been limited to Morning Prayer?
-Most likely you have read of other denominations offering creative ways of sharing communion.
-These range from "drive-in" communion where congregations are served in their cars in a parking lot while listening to the service on cell phones to sitting at home in front of computer screens with bits of bread or crackers and a beverage while clergy broadcast the consecration.
+During the early months of COVID and online worship we offered only Morning Prayer or The Service of the Word without communion?
+We read of other denominations offering creative ways of sharing communion such as "drive-in" communion where congregations are served in their cars in a parking lot while listening to the service on cell phones to sitting at home in front of computer screens with bits of bread or crackers and a beverage while clergy broadcast the consecration.
 This has been an active topic on the internet, including among Episcopalians, and there are many points of view that are both practical and theological.

 Sacraments are actions that give new meaning to things.
 The current questions about the way we worship in a time of radical physical distancing invites the question of what we are prepared for a given sacramental encounter to mean.
 Sacraments are communal actions that depend on "stuff": bread and wine, water and oil.
 They depend on gathering and giving thanks, on proclaiming and receiving the stories of salvation, on bathing in water, on eating and drinking together.
 These are physical and social realities that are not duplicatable in the virtual world.
 Gazing at a celebration of the Eucharist is one thing; participating in a physical gathering and sharing the Bread and Wine of the Eucharist is another.
 And, God, of course, can be present in both experiences....